Blair Kinghorn

-Blair Simon Kinghorn (born 18 January 1997) is a Scottish professional rugby union footballer who plays as a utility back for Edinburgh Rugby in the United Rugby Championship and the Scotland national team.
-Although he primarily plays as a fullback, he can also play as a wing and at fly-half.
+Blair Simon Kinghorn (born 18 January 1997) is a Scottish professional rugby union player who plays as a fullback for Top 14 club Toulouse and the Scotland national team.

+Early years

+Kinghorn was born and raised in Edinburgh.
+Having earlier played football, he focused on rugby from age 15.

+Club career

 Edinburgh

 Edinburgh signed Kinghorn on a two-year professional contract straight from Edinburgh Academy.

 He made his professional debut as a 70th-minute substitute in Edinburgh's match against Zebre in the 2015–16 Pro12.
-For the last play of the game, a penalty attempt from inside Zebre's half, he was called on to take the kick, though it fell inches short.
+He scored his first try for the club the following season against Benetton, going on to score a total of 36 tries for Edinburgh, leaving him currently fourth in the list of most tries scored for the club.
+In total, Kinghorn scored 327 points for Edinburgh with 19 penalties and 45 conversions to go with his impressive try haul.

+He had 139 Caps for Edinburgh with a very impressive 86% start rate (122 starts, 17 appearances as a replacement and only 3 not used when selected in the match day 23).
+He is currently the youngest player to have reached 100 caps for Edinburgh, having achieved this at aged 24 years and 117 days.

+Toulouse

+Kinghorn left Edinburgh to join Toulouse in December 2023, with his new club paying a six-figure fee to buy out the 26-year-old’s contract which was due to expire in June 2024.
+Kinghorn scored two tries on his Toulouse debut on 9 December 2023 against Cardiff in the Champions Cup.

+Kinghorn performed well for Stade Toulousain, by the 2023/24 Champions Cup Final Kinghorn earned the starting position over teammate and French international Thomas Ramos, as he scored 12 points from the tee and made a crucial tackle to stop a breakaway try, helping Toulouse to their 6th European Title which they won in extra time.

+During Kinghorn's time at Toulouse to date, the team have won both the 2023-24 and 2024-25 Top 14 championships.

+International career

 Youth

-Kinghorn has represented Edinburgh at under-17, under-18 and under-20 level and Scotland at under-18 and under-20 level.
+Kinghorn represented Edinburgh at under-17, under-18 and under-20 level and Scotland at under-18 and under-20 level.

 Kinghorn was a National Youth League Cup winner with Currie at under-16 level and formerly a member of Heart of Midlothian's Youth Academy.

 He said: "When I was younger, football was my main interest, then I started to play rugby at school.
 Some of my mates went to play for Currie so I went along with them, then things escalated at under-16 level.
 I began playing for the school first XV and since then it's been my goal to play professionally."